 There were reportedly almost 500,000 businesses that deferred more than £30bn of VAT this year.

 Pay as you grow for Bounceback loans

 Many small businesses were given government-backed loans earlier this year to help with costs and cashflow during lockdown.

 These were originally due to be repaid over the next six years – but this has now been increased to 10 years, reducing many businesses’ monthly repayments.

 Businesses that are struggling can also make interest-only repayments or apply to suspend repayments altogether for up to six months.

 More time for government loans

-Other government loan schemes for businesses are having their application deadlines extended to the end of 2020, and the Chancellor hinted at a new ‘successor loan programme’, set to launch in January 2021.
+Other government loan schemes for businesses are having their application deadlines extended to the end of 2020 and the Chancellor hinted at a new ‘successor loan programme’, which is set to launch in January 2021.